ccgilroy/mc-exam/README.md

 My workflow is as follows: I generate separate pdfs for the exam, the exam with answers shown, and the short answer key, using `set.seed()` to keep the three consistent.
 I produce two alternate versions of the exam by setting different initial seeds.

 Feel free to copy, modify, or otherwise make use of this code!
-(Preferably with attribution---I've used an MIT license to encourage reuse.)
+(Preferably with attribution&mdash;I've used an MIT license to encourage reuse.)

 ## TODO